Enkhbatyn Badar-Uugan: Career

-At the 2006 Asian Games winning the bronze medal in a lost bout against Korea's Han Soon Chul 19-29-.
+At the 2006 Asian Games, he got the bronze medal following a lost bout against Korea's Han Soon Chul 19-29-.

-At the world championships 2007 he won Silver when he beat Englishman Joe Murray 20-11 but lost in the finals to Sergey Vodopyanov 14-16.
+At the 2007 World Championships, he won the silver medal after defeating Englishman Joe Murray 20-11 but losing in the finals 14–16, to Russia's Sergey Vodopyanov.

 In 2007, he won a gold medal at Asian Senior Boxing Championship, Ulaanbaatar.

 Badar-Uugan fought for Mongolia at the 2008 Summer Olympics in Beijing.
 American magazine Sports Illustrated picked him as the favorite to win Mongolia's first ever Olympic gold medal., which, however, was won by Naidangiin Tüvshinbayar, who competed earlier in the games.